VS Code Timeline Restores Lost Work That Git Can’t

 That’s all I got.
 Now you can go out there and be as reckless with your code as you want.

 Thank you so much for reading.
-If you liked this article, and want to support me, the best ways to do so are to share it, sign up for my newsletter, and follow me on Twitter.
+If you liked my work, and want to support it, the best ways are financial support, spreading the word, or following along on email or Bluesky.

 Originally published on austingil.com.